 This post will show you how to secure PHP web apps and prevent attacks.
 Also, I will reveal 7 PHP app security tips to save web apps from attacks.

 Its popularity and widespread use are due to simple PHP code structure and developer-friendly functionalities.
-That is the reason why business owners are choosing to rely on PHP developers India wide for their web app functionality and security.
+That is why business owners are choosing to rely on PHP developers India wide for their web app functionality and security.

 READ ALSO: Web Security Guide: Keeping Your Website Safe